Adjunct Faculty (Temporary Positions)

 An earned Master’s degree in HDFS, psychology, gerontology, social work, sociology, or a related field with some teaching experience.

 An earned PhD or other terminal degree in an area relevant to the field; previous teaching experience of relevant courses.

 These are temporary positions (teaching one course) for a period of one semester, with the possibility of extension depending upon program needs and available funding.
 Successful applicants will be contacted to schedule an interview.

-Please submit a cover letter and curriculum vitae indicating which course(s) you seek to teach.
-These items and any other relevant materials (e.g., sample syllabi, teaching evaluations) should be submitted to firstname.lastname@example.org.
+Please submit a curriculum vitae and a cover letter indicating the following: which course(s) you seek to teach; what general subject areas you feel qualified to teach; which campus(es) you would be able to teach at; your general availability (days, time of day) for teaching.
+These items and any other relevant materials (e.g., sample syllabi, teaching evaluations) should be submitted to email@example.com.
 This is a pool posting.
 Screening of applications will begin immediately and will continue until positions are filled.
 Employment of the successful candidate is contingent upon the successful completion of a pre-employment criminal background check.